nwolff/cours-NN/enhancements.md

 # TODO

-- Everything on one page.
-Find a way in the UI to switch between the models.
 - Fashion
 - Entrainer à la main le réseau.
 Résout : Entrainer avec un batch de 1 et montrer le gradient.
 - Show what's being fed when training